charlie0129/blog/content/post/macos-nix-first-taste/index.md

 Note that this blog currently acts as a reference for me.
 It is not a comprehensive guide on why and how to use Nix on macOS.

-I chose nix mainly because I am tired of Homebrew's slowness.
+I chose nix because I am tired of Homebrew's slowness and NOT PROVIDING BOTTLES (BINARY) FOR OLD MACOS VERSIONS.

 ## Install